Twi1ightSparkle/synapse-podman/README.md

 ## Adminer

 You can optionally set up [Adminer](https://www.adminer.org/) to manage Postgres from your browser.
-If you enabled this, the Adminer web ui is accessible at <http://localhost:10001/>.
+If you enabled this, the Adminer web UI is accessible at <http://localhost:10001/>.
 System: `PostgreSQL`.
 Server: `postgres`.
 Username/Database: `synapse`.
 Password: `password`.